[Update October 2021: The $2,000 welcome bonus has been discontinued.]

 Have a family member extend their Private Client membership to you.
 Though being a Private Client does not technically cost anything in membership fees, members not invited by a family member must maintain a daily average of $250,000 for continued status.
 Within 45 days of upgrading, Private Clients must disperse this sum across whichever qualifying accounts they choose.

 For most, that’s quite a chunk of cash and not a lot of time.
 You’ll want to consider any opportunity loss you may incur from moving money out of another investment or savings vehicle to meet this $250,000 requirement.
-If you don’t have that kind of money lying around, you might find yourself selling shares of stock, pulling from a savings account that was accruing interest, and even missing out on countless investment opportunities you were consider pulling the trigger on – just to meet this target.
+If you don’t have that kind of money lying around, you might find yourself selling shares of stock, pulling from a savings account that was accruing interest, and even missing out on countless investment opportunities you were considering pulling the trigger on – just to meet this target.
 You’ll have to decide for yourself if the program is worth the sacrifice.

 The second way to hack your way into the CPCP is to become a joint account owner with another Chase Private Client that is an immediate family member.
 All adult members of a shared Private Client deposit account are awarded the privileges of a membership, whether each of them has $250,000 or not.
 This loophole is utilized by many Chase customers that would otherwise never qualify for elite status.